Bellows: Primitive bellows

 In archaeological ruins of the Levant, archaeologists have found primitive pot bellows, consisting of a ceramic pot to which a loose leather hide had been attached at the top.
 Such pot bellows were constructed with a wide rim, so that the hide covering would transmit a maximum amount of air when pumped.
 The covering was fastened to the pot with a cord under an out-turned rim, or in a groove just below the rim exterior.
-An opening near the base served to insert a pipe of pen shapable material whose purpose was to direct the air blast to either the furnace or crucible, and which was usually done through the mediation of a tuyère.
+An opening near the base served to insert a pipe of perishable material whose purpose was to direct the air blast to either the furnace or crucible, and which was usually done through the mediation of a tuyère.
 Tuyères used in conjunction with pot bellows had the function of protecting the ends of perishable tubes leading from the pot into the fire.
 Places in Saharan Africa still make use of primitive pot bellows.